Marlins vs. Pirates Player Props Betting Odds

 Soler Stats

-- Jorge Soler has collected 67 hits with 12 doubles, 21 home runs and 37 walks.
+- Jorge Soler has recorded 67 hits with 12 doubles, 21 home runs and 37 walks.
 He has driven in 45 runs with one stolen base.

 Soler Recent Games